Conformality of non-conformal correlators: Contact contributions

 in terms of the Appell $F_4$ function of the simple ratios $r_1=\frac{s_{12}}{s_{13}}$ and $r_2=\frac{s_{14}}{s_{13}}$ \footnote{ The Appell F4 function is defined by .}.
 As a check of our result \eqref{d3equality}, we find that the $\dflat$ function in \eqref{dflat3f4} is the same as the 4-point $\dcft$ function obtained by Dolan and Osborn in Eq.
 (B.10) of \cite{Dolan:2001}.

-As shown in \cite{Dolan:2001}, the expression in \eqref{dcft4} simplifies when each $\Delta_i=1$, which happens in $d=4$.
-We now use this result to find a simpler form of the 3-point massless correlator in four spacetime dimensions.
+As shown in \cite{Dolan:2001}, the expression in \eqref{dcft4} simplifies when each $\Delta_i=1$, realized when working around the free field fixed point in $d=4$.
+We now use this result to find a simpler form for the 3-point massless correlator in this case.
 With $\Delta_i=1$, the expression in \eqref{dflat3} takes the form

 Using Eq.
 (C.15) of \cite{Dolan:2001}, we find that the 3-point contact correlator generated by the Lagrangian in four spacetime dimensions is given by